Robert V. Shannon: Research

 Shannon has been one of the earlier and main researchers studying the psychophysics of electrical stimulation in cochlear-implant users, laying out the foundations for fundamental limitations and capabilities of sound perception with a cochlear implant.
 Later, Shannon has expanded his research to also include auditory brainstem implants and auditory midbrain implants.

 A key early contribution was the development of a research interface that could be used by researchers to independently achieve stimulus control in electric stimulation (now referred to as direct stimulation).
 In 1995, Shannon and colleagues published a study on perception of speech that was manipulated in temporal envelope and fine structure.
 More specifically, using noiseband vocoding, inherent degradations of cochlear-implant speech signal transmission were (loosely) mimicked by removing most temporal fine structure and limiting envelope information to a small number of spectral channels.
-This paper showed both the importance of envelop information for speech perception, as well as providing an initial explanation why, in quiet listening environments, cochlear-implant users can perceive speech well, despite those degradations.
+This paper showed both the importance of envelope information for speech perception, as well as providing an initial explanation why, in quiet listening environments, cochlear-implant users can perceive speech well, despite those degradations.
 In a later study, Shannon and colleagues provided early evidence that one of the main limiting factors in speech perception by cochlear-implant users is reduced spectral resolution.
 What this paper showed was that the limitation in spectral resolution was not caused by the limited number of electrodes, which each delivers distinct spectral information of speech.
 Instead, it seemed to be caused by an internal factor, namely, channel interactions, a consequence of direct electric stimulation of the auditory nerve.

 Shannon has supervised a number of PhD students and postdocs, whose projects lead to a comprehensive exploration of the effects of front-end processing and related parameters of cochlear-implant signal processing and electrode placement on sound and speech perception.